 We also want childcare workers who can create opportunities for creativity and fun inside and outside of the home.

-You don’t need any special qualifications or experience to apply as a children’s residential support worker, what is important is the personality you bring into the home.
+You don’t need any special qualifications or experience to apply, what is important is the personality you bring into the home.

-All Family Care residential staff will complete a fully funded level 3 diploma.
+For example, all Family Care residential staff complete a fully funded level 3 Diploma in Children and Young People’s Workforce.

-As well as ongoing training and support from your team, there is specialist support available from a team of in-house therapists.
+As well as ongoing training and support from your team, we provide specialist support from our in-house therapy team.

 Residential childcare is largely shift based work and does involve sleep-ins.
 Within each home there are several staff bedrooms for overnight stays, and each team member will usually do 8-12 sleep-ins per month.